thycotic/dsv-docs/product/QuickStart/obtaindsv/index.md

 * NOTE: The person setting up the DevOps Secrets Vault tenant will be considered the *initial administrator* and Thycotic One will be established as that person's authentication provider.
 This is to enable Thycotic to help in case the password is lost.

-    * It is up to the customer to set any future users as local or through Thycotic One, AWS, or Azure.
+    * It is up to the customer to set any future users as local or through Thycotic One, AWS, Azure or GCP.
     * Thycotic One can be setup later to enable SSO to an identity provider of the customer's choice using OIDC.
     * Thycotic One can be setup later to enable 2FA when used as the identity provider.
 The options are TOTP (such as Google Authenticator) and SMS.